ansu555/PuRRpola_videocalling/README.md

 ## Overview

 This project is a video calling application built using the Agora SDK in C++.
-The application has been further enhanced to integrate NVIDIA Maxine's advanced AR SDK features, such as eye gaze tracking.
+The application has been further ##aim to integrate NVIDIA Maxine's advanced AR SDK features, such as eye gaze tracking.

 ## Features